Skip to content

 Problem 2

-A patient needs 4 doses per day.
+A patient needs 4 doses of a medication per day.
 How many doses over 10 days?

 Answer